ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_tags.rst

      ...

 .. note::
-    The tasks tagged will include all implicit tasks (like fact gathering or ``meta: flush_handlers``) of the play, including those added via roles.
+    The tasks tagged will include all implicit tasks (like fact gathering) of the play, including those added via roles.

 .. _tags_on_roles: